-For students in grades K through 8, academics are based on a cross-curricular STREAM (Science, Technology, Reading, Engineering, Mathematics) approach combined with CPLAMS Florida State Standards.
+For students in grades K through 8, academics are based on a cross-curricular STREAM (Science, Technology, Reading, Engineering, Art, Mathematics) approach combined with CPLAMS Florida State Standards.
 At Learning Forward Education Center, we emphasize the development of critical thinking and questioning skills in both our academics and in our social-emotional learning program.
 Our partnership with students and families leads to a renewed trust in the possibility that school can be the driving force for authentic learning, success, and fun.

 Our program aligns academic skill development with FL Standards.
 Instructions is provided through research-based curricula.
 Our program is provided at the student’s instructional level while exposing students to and supporting grade-level expectations.

 All academic plans are individualized and data is continuously tracked to create and update academic plans.
 Adaptive learning tools will be used for students when appropriate.
 All instruction will be differentiated, intensive academic instruction is provided based upon the child’s needs.
 Reading and math instruction is taught exclusively in small group instruction.
 The program has a specific curriculum developed for each academic area listed below while using evidence-based strategies implemented by the instructor.

 Comprehension and Literary Elements

 Spelling and Proofreading

 Application and Problem Solving